 - Eldar also have their own Eldar-centric religion.
 Eldar religion (or the surviving bits of it) has essentially two parts: one requires Eldar to survive at all costs until their new god can emerge, namely costs callously paid in billions of lives of other species, and the other part consists almost exclusively of war and murder.

 - The Tau are arguably a subversion, being a race of Flat Earth Atheists in a setting where literal daemons are an active force.
-They are regarded by the Imperium as being completely heathen, believing in no supernatural forces whatsoever.
-However, they are also philosophists, following strongly to a collectivist creed of striving for the Greater Good, beliving that they should share this philosophy with every other sentient in the galaxy and that Utopia Justifies the Means in doing so.
-This tends to put them squarely into Scary Dogmatic Aliens trope, but with the twist that their dogma is secular in a setting where supernatural forces are real.
+They are regarded by the Imperium as being completely heathen, believing in no supernatural forces whatsoever (due to their biology, they have no psykers, and therefore have never encountered the problem of a Tau's head suddenly exploding into a portal that vomits Warp-spawn).
+However, they are also philosophists, following strongly to a collectivist creed of striving for the Greater Good, believing that they should share this philosophy with every other sentient in the galaxy and that Utopia Justifies the Means in doing so (and are willing to allow humans who join them to continue worshipping the Emperor).
+This tends to put them squarely into Scary Dogmatic Aliens trope, but with the twist that their dogma is secular rather than religious.